MicrosoftDocs/EMDocs/EMDocs/Solutions/ata-attack-simulation-playbook.md

 # Advanced Threat Analytics attack simulation playbook

-This guide will help you to learn about Credential Theft, such as Pass-the-Hash, Pass-the-Ticket, over-pass-the-hash, and how to use publicly available research tools to perform such actions.
+This guide will help you to learn about credential theft such as Pass-the-Hash, Pass-the-Ticket, Over-Pass-the-Hash, and how to use publicly available research tools to perform such actions.
 This simulation playbook is based on a scenario that is build with valid Internet tools used by attackers.
-The intent is to show how to think like an attacker (in graphs), move within an environment with stolen credentials, and how to use Advanced Threat Analytics (ATA) to detect these activities in your environment.
+The intent is to show how to think like an attacker (in graphs), move within an environment with stolen credentials, and how to use Microsoft Advanced Threat Analytics (ATA) to detect these activities in your environment.

 This guide will illustrate the following attack scenarios: